Severson-Group/eMach/docs/source/EM_analyzers/winding_factors.rst

 Input from User
 ***************

 Users are utilizing a single `problem` class to interface with this analyzer.
-This class requires the user to provide the number of harmonnics desired to be analyzed, the winding layout of the stator, and the location of the first slot.
+This class requires the user to provide the number of harmonics desired to be analyzed, the winding layout of the stator, and the location of the first slot.
 It is assumed that the stator winding is excited with symmetric currents and that slot fill and skew factors are ideal.
 The requirements can each be summarized below: